Ludentes/DontStartWithMechanics/Chapter 7/chapter-7-supplementary-final.md

 | Tooltips on demand | Information when requested | Balance of help/flow |
 | Contextual hints | Help appears when struggling | Casual players |
 | Documentation | External reference | Hardcore, complex systems |

 ---

+## Using This Document

+**Matrices are maps, not territories.** They summarize patterns observed across many games.
+Your specific design may have good reasons to diverge.

+**Cross-reference matrices.** A single decision often requires consulting multiple matrices.
+Designing resources?
+Check Matrix 5 (resource functions) AND Matrix 4 (player profile constraints) AND the Resource Specification Process in Chapter 7.

+**When matrices conflict with your instinct, investigate.** Either your instinct is catching something the matrix misses, or the matrix is surfacing something your instinct overlooked.
+Both are valuable signals.

+**Return to chapters for understanding.** This document provides lookup tools.
+The main chapters provide conceptual foundations.
+If a matrix entry is unclear, read the relevant chapter.

+---